-Members of Management did not participate in the Private Placement.
-Hemen, a company indirectly controlled by trusts established by Mr John Fredriksen for the benefit of his immediate family and affiliated with Greenwich, was allocated 8,257,000 Private Placement Shares at the subscription price of NOK 64.00 in the Private Placement.
-On 5 December 2017, Greenwich transferred its full holding of 23,000,100 shares in the Company to Hemen, as part of a group internal reorganization.
-Following the transfer, Hemen holds 31,257,100 Shares in the Company, equaling approximately 40.20 % of the Company's common Shares and votes, and Greenwich is no longer a shareholder in the Company.
+Hemen, a company indirectly controlled by trusts established by Mr. John Fredriksen for the benefit of his immediate family was allocated 8,941,765 Private Placement Shares at the subscription price of NOK 68.00.
+Following completion of the Private Placement, Hemen holds 40,198,865 Shares in the Company, equaling approximately 37% of the Company's common Shares and votes.